ra-develop/bvg_departures_app/README.md

 - Endpoints: `/stops` for search, `/stops/{stopId}/departures` for departures

 ## Notes
-- Ensure fonts (Inter-Medium.ttf, Inter-SemiBold.ttf) are placed in the `fonts/` directory.
 - The project assumes Material Design icons for transport types; custom icons can be added as per design documents.
 - Run `dart run build_runner watch --delete-conflicting-outputs` for continuous code generation during development.